cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/terraform/modules/eks_ingress_alb_controller/README.rst

  - ingress.tf: deploys the kubernetes ingress and related configuration for the ALB configuration, including setting up the ALB target group.
  - main.tf: deploys the AWS Load Balancer controller and related AWS security resources and configuration.
  - route53.tf: provisions subdomain records pointing to the ALB endpoint.
- - security_group.tf: provisions a security group for the ALB that opens ports 80 and 443 from anywhere.

 Implementation strategy
 -----------------------